 Now, let’s explore some of the most influential symbolism of the bellflower below.

-The Campanula or bellflower can also be symbolic of success and wealth, largely due to the colors of the flower.
-Purple is its most common color, closely associates with success, wealth, and royalty.
+• Success: The Campanula or bellflower signifies success and wealth, predominantly due to its common purple color, associated with success, wealth, and royalty.

-The bellflower is also used to symbolize gratitude.
-It’s believed that this meaning stems from the Victorian era, when they commonly give it as a thank you gift to friends, family, and romantic partners.
+• Gratitude: The bellflower is a symbol of gratitude, with its meaning originating from the Victorian era when it was commonly given as a thank-you gift to friends, family, and romantic partners.

 Bellflower Color Meanings